kylpo/notes/published/How-I-Stay-Informed-as-a-Developer.md

 ## Digests
 I am a huge fan of digests/newsletters!
 There's just SO much information published every week/day/hour, and I am grateful that others are willing to dig through it all and publish what they think are the best parts.
 Some digests are sent daily, but I prefer the weekly ones.

 Also, I use [Google Inbox](https://inbox.google.com/)'s `Bundle` feature to collect all of these digests, and hide them until a designated time the next day.
-Sure wish the time of day was configurable, but 7am will do for now...
+I do wish the time of day was configurable, but 7am will do for now...

 #### Design
 - [FrontEnd Focus](http://frontendfocus.co/)